-Many people mistakenly look forward to not having to pay income taxes in retirement.
+Many people look forward to not having to pay income taxes in retirement.
 It is understandable that after a lifetime of paying taxes, retirees would feel that they deserve a break.

 Unfortunately, that is not generally how income taxes work!
 In this article, I categorize nine sources of income and their corresponding level of taxes.